s-daus/PasteParticles/README.md

 ## Configuration

 The generation process is defined by parameters in the config_file.json.
-You can adjust these parameters directly within the JSON file or use config_file_writing.py to programmatically generate a new configuration.
+You can adjust these parameters directly within the JSON file or use config_file_writing.py to generate a new configuration.
 The script also contains further information on the purpose of each parameter.
 The config_file.json contains default values for all parameters.
 Key Parameters:

 Image Database: The image_database folder contains instances of bubbles and particles as used in our paper.
 These instances form the basis for synthetic image generation.

 Mask Areas: For new image databases, it's necessary to create a mask_areas.csv file using create_maskareas_csv.py.
 This file records the pixel area of each mask, heping to efficiently select objects based on the desired area fraction of objects in the generated images.

 ## Advanced Usage